MasoudKian/Decorator.Pattern/README.md

 💡 Notes
 In this example, _component in Decorator is declared as private readonly for immutability.
 You can change it to protected if you want child classes to have direct access and be able to modify it.

-📌 License
-This project is open source and available under the MIT License.

 Made with ❤️ for learning Design Patterns

-yaml
-Copy
-Edit

 ---